 The visa information below should only be used as a guide.
 If you want better, clearer understanding on which particular visa is appropriate for your circumstances, then we would request you to Contact Us.
-The team of expert consultants of Visas Abroad will provide you the knowledge, support and understanding needed to turn your dreams of living abroad a reality.
+Our team of expert consultants at Visas Abroad will provide you the knowledge, support and understanding needed to turn your dreams of living abroad a reality.

 Eligibility Criteria for the Applicants:

 You can apply for Skilled Regional visa if you meet the below criteria:

 - You must be nominated by an approved Australian State or territory government agency or have been sponsored by an eligible relative living in a designated area.

 - You must be nominated in an occupation that is relevant in the Skilled Occupation List of the sponsoring state.

 - You must undergo suitable skills assessment for that occupation.

 - Your age must be below 50 years.

 - You must be able to submit suitable evidence of the points claimed for meeting the eligibility criteria for submitting expression of interest.
 You need a minimum of 60 points in order to create a profile in expression of interest.

 - You must be competent in English language, and must demonstrate your language skills by giving approximate exams and getting eligible score.